EY-Tech-Consulting-Denmark/Graphathon_2023-05-04/Cypher_exercises.md

 </details>

 <br/>
-Lets explore the results in graph form a bit.
+Let's explore the results in graph form a bit.
 Expand one or two nodes.
-You can reproduce the same result if you match the beneficiary and then expand all the the nodes connected to them.
+You can reproduce the same result if you match the beneficiary and then expand all the nodes connected to them.

 ## **3. Exercise : List the top 10 providers with the highest number of claims, the average reimbursement amount per claim and list the fraud flag as well.
 Order by descending average reimbursement amount per claim.**

 One would expect that the providers with the highest average amount per claim are fraudulent.
-Lets see if that is true.
+Let's see if that is true.
 The result should look something like this:
 ```
 ╒═════════════╤═══════╤══════════════╤═══════════════════════════╕